deep-diver/fb-group-post-fetcher/README.md

 ```

 Along with these, you also need to specify the list of email addresses which you want to send an email to.
 You can edit the list in `mailinglist.txt`.
 Just put an email address with a line break.

+## Requirements (Optional)

+You could modify some variables in `.env` file to meet your need

+### TOP_K
+This one specify the number of Top K posts to keep as in the email content.

+### FIRST_WORDS
+Message for a post could be too long.
+This variable specify the number of words to keep to be appeared as in the email content.